pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

             return out.last_hidden_state[:, 0, :].unsqueeze(1)

-Notice that we use a dictionary of :obj:`~torch_frame.data.MultiNestedTensor` to store the tokenized results.
-The reason we use dictionary is that tokenization returns multiple text model inputs such as :obj:`input_ids` and :obj:`attention_mask` as shown before.
+As mentioned above, we store text model inputs in the format of dictionary of :obj:`~torch_frame.data.MultiNestedTensor`s.
-And the reason we use a :obj:`~torch_frame.data.MultiNestedTensor` for each text input is that for each row or sentence, model input (such as :obj:`input_ids`) has different length.
-During the :meth:`forward`, you can transform each :obj:`~torch_frame.data.MultiNestedTensor` back to a two-dimensional PyTorch Tensor by using :meth:`~torch_frame.data.MultiNestedTensor.to_dense` with a specific padding value by specifying the :obj:`fill_value`.
+Thus, during the :meth:`forward`, you can transform each :obj:`~torch_frame.data.MultiNestedTensor` back to a two-dimensional PyTorch Tensor by using :meth:`~torch_frame.data.MultiNestedTensor.to_dense` with a specific padding value by specifying the :obj:`fill_value`.

 Similar to the one for :obj:`~torch_frame.stype.text_embedded`, :pyf:`PyTorch Frame` offers :class:`~torch_frame.nn.encoder.LinearModelEncoder` designed